epj-alter/A-Game-of-Risks/README.md

 - Create the data containing the regions and each of their attributes
   - Regions
   - Territories
-- Create Helper functions, for example read the data into a list or dictionary we can use.
-- Create Core functions of the game, for example calculate the outcome of a battle or each of the game stages loop.
+- Create the Player class
+- Create the Game Class
+  - Add a function to set the number of players
+  - Add a function to set the attributes of players (player color and the number of starting troops)
+  - Add a function to random player's turn order

 ## Organization